How Do you Meet AYP?

 How did Maryland determine what was proficient performance?

-A large number of educators and stakeholders were involved in setting standards through a structured process.
-Gary Heath, Former Assistant Superintendent of Planning, Results, and Information Management describes
+A large number of educators and stakeholders were involved in setting standards through a structured process described by Gary Heath, Former Assistant Superintendent of Planning, Results, and Information Management describes

 Why did we need to set new standards?